Audubon Louisiana Nature Center is currently accepting applications for internship placements for Planetarium Intern.

-The team at ALNC is small, and multi-faceted.
-Regular staff perform most functions for the entire 86-acre complex to celebrate the wonders of Louisiana’s nature with guests in a way that inspires them.
+The team at ALNC is small and multi-faceted.
+Regular staff performs most functions for the entire 86-acre complex to celebrate the wonders of Louisiana’s nature with guests in a way that inspires them.

 Audubon Louisiana Nature Center (ALNC) is seeking candidates interested in learning basic planetarium operation and presentation skills.
 Interns will develop public speaking and interpretation skills to perform educational and entertaining presentations in formal (seated audience), and informal (casual) situations.
 Interns will learn basic show-building techniques utilizing the Digistar system.
 Requires a 20-24 hour per week commitment for 12-14 weeks.
 Working on weekends and holidays may be required.
 Internship is unpaid.

 - Learn basic planetarium operation, maintenance, programming; and gain skills to present shows in front of the public